pebakery/pebakery-docs/Commands/Text/TXTDelEmptyLines.md

 # TXTDelEmptyLines

-This function will remove all empty lines from a given text file.
+Removes all empty lines from a given text file.

 ## Syntax